8 Myths About Blogging

 - Sponsorship: you can get sponsorships and money from brands, but you have to be willing to speak to that brand and become an ambassador.
 This means you really need to like and endorse the brands and companies that sponsor you.
 Sponsorships happen once you have really developed a large following and are known as an influencer.
 This means when you mention a brand or product, your audience trusts your suggestion and influences the actions and opinions of your readers and followers.

-- Affiliations: These programs seem like easy money, but often times you need the audience and analytics to back up some affiliation programs.
+- Affiliations: These programs seem like easy money, but oftentimes you need the audience and analytics to back up some affiliation programs.
 This means that many early or new bloggers won’t qualify as an affiliate for some companies.
 Other affiliate programs are easy, but also very well known or over used in the blogging world (like the Amazon affiliate program).
-The more well known or utilized the program, the lesser the payout.
+The more well-known or utilized the program, the lesser the payout.

-- Advertising: Advertising on your blog is an easy way to make some money with doing little to no work.
+- Advertising: Advertising on your blog is an easy way to make some money by doing little to no work.
 The tough part is finding an appropriate balance between ads and your content messages.
 You will drive people away with ads tucked between each paragraph and pop-up ads on every page.
 Find a visually clean way to have a few tasteful ads while making some cash to pay for your annual blog costs.
-Note: You may need some technical support if coding in ads into your website is something you are unsure how to do.
+Note: You may need some technical support if coding ads into your website is something you are unsure how to do.
 So it can cost you more to pay for the technical support to get ads, then the ads generate.

 Technical Skills: Securing sites, renewing domains, and analytics are all important back-end technical stuff you need to know.
 If you don’t know how to do these (like me) then you pay for that help.
 The fun and creative part of blogging is balanced with the technical back end of creating the blog.
 Both parts of being a blog are equally important.

-Time Management: There is a three way balance between blogging, the technical aspect of the blog, and the business management part.
+Time Management: There is a three-way balance between blogging, the technical aspect of the blog, and the business management part.
 The content writing is the most fun part.
 The other two aspects of blogging and the side that most people are captivated by when they want to start their own blog.
 The other two aspects of blog management, however, need just as much time and attention.

 The technical part is the back-end of your blog.
 This includes blog website maintenance and structure, categorizing posts, linking domains and other aspects that are often hidden from the public view.
 This can be the most difficult area of blogging for those who are not very tech-savvy.